mbjd/3DPOV/README.md

 and rotate it quickly through the third dimension.
 By controlling each pixel in a precisely timed way, we can light up a set of points in 3D space, but only at specific times (when the corresponding pixel is physically at the right spot).
-When this rotation makes it fast enough, [persistence of vision](https://en.wikipedia.org/wiki/Persistence_of_vision) will make it seem like an actual 3D image is continuously displayed.
+When this rotation is fast enough, [persistence of vision](https://en.wikipedia.org/wiki/Persistence_of_vision) will make it seem like an actual 3D image is continuously displayed.